Building Beyond Zero

 Some materials Chris recommends for low carbon emissions and greater carbon capture are thatching, strawbale insulation, hempcrete, cellulose insulation, wood fibre boards, and, of course, FSC® certified timber products such as Abodo Vulcan.

-This thermally modified, New Zealand-grown Radiata Pine is the first verified carbon negative feature timber, as certified by the product’s Environmental Product Declaration released in 2020.
+This thermally modified, New Zealand-grown Radiata Pine is verified to store more carbon than is used in its production, as certified by the product’s Environmental Product Declaration released in 2020.

 Using Abodo and other carbon storing materials, a building can become part of the solution to climate change, instead of being part of the problem - and this is sure to make Chris and his team smile.